google/zetasql/docs/json_functions.md

 +   If two keys are passed in with the same name, only the first key-value pair is preserved.
-+   The order of key-value pairs is not preserved.
++   The order of key-value pairs isn't preserved.
 +   If `json_key` is `NULL`, an error is produced.

 **Return type**